michirem/FE21_CR9_MichaelR/README.md

 If you have any questions please feel free to reach out to me!

 The following criteria were graded:

 Basic points:

 - Create a GitHub Repository named: FE21_CR9_Name.
 Set it to private.
 Push the files into it and send the link through the learning management system (lms).
 See an example of a GitHub link below: https://github.com/JohnDoe/repositoryname.git.
 - Use the 4 steps for a database development process:

 1. Define the purpose - Cloud diagram
 2. The Entity model - ER diagram
 3. The Unified Modeling Language - Classes Diagram
 4. Refine and Normalize the Design

 - Recreate your database design in MySQL.
 Name your database as cr9_famazon_johndoe (use your name instead of "johndoe").
 The name must be as the task requests.
 Export your database as cr9_famazon_johndoe.sql and then upload the .sql file with the project to GitHub.
 Please remember to use the option “add create database” in the custom options.
 - Insert test data into the database (insert some dummy data in your database, at least 3 sets of data per table)
 - Create at least 6 different SQL queries to show the power of your database (save these queries to a  cr9_famazon_johndoe_queries.sql file and upload it to the project) Note: The use of JOINS is required for at least three queries).
-Examples of queries:
-1.  how many products were bought from a specific company
-2.  who purchased products on this date
-3.  what products were sent between this and that date,
-4.  how many products were sent to a specific city etc.
+Examples of queries: how many products were bought from a specific company, who purchased products on this date, what products were sent between this and that date, how many products were sent to a specific city etc.

 **Bonus points:**
 - Expand initial specification with more than 10 tables